The Restructuring Review: Switzerland

 Composition proceedings aim to protect a debtor from bankruptcy proceedings and alleviate financial distress.
 They are usually initiated by the debtor itself by supplying the court with financial statements and a restructuring plan.9 Composition proceedings may also be requested in ongoing bankruptcy proceedings by the debtor and a creditor.
 If a successful conclusion of a composition agreement seems possible, the bankruptcy court may even transfer the matter to the composition court ex officio.

-The composition court will grant a provisional debt moratorium, pursuant to Article 293a et seq.
-DEBL, and order measures to preserve the debtor's assets and appoint an administrator to assess the chances of restructuring and reaching a composition agreement with the creditors.
-If a successful restructuring or reaching a composition agreement seem likely, the composition court grants a definitive debt moratorium of up to 24 months, pursuant to Article 294 et seq.
-DEBL.
+The composition court will grant a provisional debt moratorium, pursuant to Article 293a et seq. of the DEBL, and order measures to preserve the debtor's assets and appoint an administrator to assess the chances of restructuring and reaching a composition agreement with the creditors.
+If a successful restructuring or reaching a composition agreement seem likely, the composition court grants a definitive debt moratorium of up to 24 months, pursuant to Article 294 et seq. of the DEBL.
 In the opposite case, bankruptcy proceedings will be opened ex officio.
-During the (provisional or definitive) debt moratorium, the debtor is protected from further financial distress, insofar as no debt enforcement proceedings can be commenced against the debtor.
-Unlike in bankruptcy proceedings, the debtor may continue running its business, although under the supervision of a court appointed administrator.
-The latter may be required to approve certain transactions, such as the termination of contracts whose continuation would jeopardise the successful restructuring of the debtor.10 The disposal of fixed assets may require the approval of the composition judge or the creditors' committee, respectively.
+During the (provisional or definitive) debt moratorium, the debtor is protected from further financial distress insofar as no debt enforcement proceedings can be commenced against the debtor.
+Unlike in bankruptcy proceedings, the debtor may continue running its business, although under the supervision of a court-appointed administrator.
+The latter may be required to approve certain transactions, such as the termination of contracts whose continuation would jeopardise the successful restructuring of the debtor.10 The disposal of fixed assets may require the approval of the composition judge or the creditors' committee.

 A composition agreement requires approval by a majority of the creditors and the composition court.13 Once approved, the composition agreement will be binding on any creditor whose claims either arose before the moratorium or have since come into existence without approval by the administrator.
 The agreement is not binding on secured creditors to the extent that their claims are covered by the collateral.
 If the composition agreement is rejected, the composition court will open bankruptcy proceedings ex officio.